carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 ---
-title: "Anatomy of a tweet: structure of a tweet as JSON"
+title: "Anatomy of a tweet: structure of a tweet as JSONL"
 teaching: 20
 exercises: 10
 questions: